rrrangel/yace/README.md

 ### To use this configuration:

-- Ensure that you have your AWS configureation set properly (you can verify with the following):
+- Ensure that you have your AWS config set properly (you can verify with the following):
 ```
 aws sts get-caller-identity
 ```